-Service Request Processing
+Service Request and Response Processing

 Introduction

 This process area explains how the DCC processes Service Requests received from Users.
 There are three types of processing the DCC undertakes.
 This depends on whether Service Requests result in corresponding Commands destined for Devices forming part of a SMS or whether they are for notifying the DCC of an activity.
 Where Service Requests result in corresponding Commands destined for Devices, the difference in processing also depends on whether corresponding Commands are supply affecting.

+For SMETS1 Devices there are variations described in detail in SEC Appendix AB: Service Request Processing Document and AF: Message Mapping Catalogue.
+These impact the activities of the DCC, SMETS1 Service Provider and the structure of Service Responses.

+The variations for requirements relating to SMETS1 responses and alerts can be found in section 1.4 of the SEC Appendix AF.

 Scope